Sitti: Television work

 Sitti was also co-host of Pinoy Big Brother Season 2 on Studio 23, alongside Asia Agcaoili, ending with the victory of Beatriz Saw.

-She ventured into acting in Judy Ann Santos' primetime teleserye, "Isabella", where she portrayed 'Tere', an aspiring lounge singer.
-Sitti was featured in ABS-CBN's "Your Song" where her song "Ikaw Lamang" was the single for the episode she acted in with Sam Milby.
+She ventured into acting in Judy Ann Santos' primetime teleserye, Ysabella, where she portrayed Tere, an aspiring lounge singer.
+Sitti was featured in ABS-CBN's Your Song, where her song "Ikaw Lamang" was the single for the episode she acted in with Sam Milby.

 She also had a few hosting stints in Studio 23 such as Pinoy Dream Academy and Travel Time.

 Sitti is currently a semi-regular on ABS-CBN's top-rating Sunday variety show, ASAP '09.
 She appears on a segment called ASAP Sessionistas together with MYMP, Aiza Seguerra, Nina, Richard Poon and Duncan Ramos.

-Stage Acting
+Stage acting

-Sitti was part of "Katy!
-The Musical" which was staged last December 27, 2008 at Harbor Garden Tent Sofitel Philippine Plaza Manila wherein she played as Mary Walter.
+Sitti was part of Katy!
+The Musical which was staged on December 27, 2008 at Harbor Garden Tent Sofitel Philippine Plaza Manila wherein she played as Mary Walter.
 Alongside her was KC Concepcion, Jericho Rosales, Mitch Valdez, Dulce, Eugene Villaluz, Rachel Alejandro, Bituin Escalante, Jonalyn Viray, Aicelle Santos, Maricris Garcia, Frenchie Dy, Gian Magdangal, Gab Valenciano and Jennylyn Mercado.

 In 2009, Sitti played the role of "Martha" in the Philippine staging of the Tony Award-winning, 19th century stage drama Spring Awakening from Atlantis Productions.
 Spring Awakening was directed by Chari Arespacochaga and features the set design of Tuxqs Rutaquio, choreography by Dexter Santos, costume design by Rajo Laurel, lights design by Voltaire de Jesus and musical direction by Jojo Malferari.